mdn/content/files/en-us/web/css/color_value/rgb/index.md

 > **Note:** The computed values of relative colors expressed using `rgb()` syntax are {{CSSXref("color_value/color", "color(srgb ... )")}} values.

 > **Note:** The absolute values can also be written in a legacy form in which all values are separated with commas.
 Additionally, the legacy `rgba()` function can be used, which is an alias for `rgb()` that accepts the same parameters.
-Mixing number and percent value types is not valid in the comma-separated legacy syntax: the `R`, `G`, and `B` values must be either all numbers or all percentages.
+Mixing number and percent value types is not valid in the comma-separated legacy syntax.
+In other words, when using the legacy `rgba()` color function, the `R`, `G`, and `B` values must be either all numbers or all percentages.

 ### Values